TwilioQuest/ghw-twilio-guide/README.md

   - [My Twilio account was suspended](#my-twilio-account-was-suspended)
 ## Getting Help

-If you have questions about Twilio or the MLH Init challenges, visit the `#twilio` channel in the [MLH Discord](https://discord.mlh.io/).
+If you have questions about Twilio or the Global Hack Week challenges, visit the `#twilio` channel in the [MLH Discord](https://discord.mlh.io/).

 # Weekly challenge